 The ketogenic diet also plays a role in managing epilepsy symptoms.
 But like all other diets, the ketogenic diet requires discipline and stamina.
 Once people returned to old eating habits, the weight they lost returned.
 Many people find it difficult to change long-standing habits so drastically.

-With very strict Low Carb diets such as the Atkins or ketogenic diet, there is a risk of developing nutrient deficiencies.
-A varied and balanced diet, as well as plenty of physical exercise, are a better way to lose weight.
 It is also easier to change eating habits permanently in small steps.
 A high fat and protein content in the diet is still not suitable for everyone.
-People with pre-existing conditions such as fat metabolism disorders, gout or kidney diseases should rather exercise.
+People with pre-existing conditions such as fat metabolism disorders, gout, or kidney diseases should rather exercise.
 When in doubt, it’s a good idea to discuss dietary changes with your doctor!

 What role do carbohydrates play in your diet?
-Are you fans of carbohydrate-rich foods or have you perhaps already restricted your consumption?
-Tell us about your experiences with Low Carb eating!
+Are you fans of carbohydrate-rich foods, or have you perhaps already restricted your consumption?
+Have you had any weight loss success with a low-fat diet?
+Tell us about your experiences with low-carb eating!